• Skip to primary navigation

 For The Chicken Lettuce Wrap Filling:

-• 1 Tbsp avocado oil (olive or coconut oil would work well too)
+• 1 Tablespoon avocado oil (olive or coconut oil would work well too)

 • 1 lb. ground chicken (we grind raw chicken breast or chicken thighs in our food processor)